Judge Tosses Suit Over ‘Race-Norming' in NFL Dementia Tests

-A federal judge on Monday dismissed a lawsuit that challenged “race-norming” in dementia tests for retired NFL players, a practice that some say makes it harder for Black athletes to show injury and qualify for awards.
+A federal judge on Monday dismissed a lawsuit that challenged “race-norming” in dementia tests for retired NFL players, a practice that some say makes it harder for Black athletes to qualify for awards that average more than $500,000.

 A hearing had been set for Thursday.
 The judge instead ordered the NFL and the lead lawyer in the overall $1 billion settlement to resolve the issue through mediation.
 That process would appear to exclude the Black players who sued.